Aaron Gunn: Member of Parliament

 Gunn has publicly opposed the B.C.
 Northern Shelf Marine Protected Area (MPA) Network (better known as the Great Bear Sea MPA Network).
 The conservation project has involved nearly 20 years of negotiations with over a dozen coastal First Nations, the province of British Columbia, and the federal government.
 The scope of the MPA was decided through consultation with 17 First Nation leaders who have been involved in identifying the key conservation areas in their territories, as well as biologists, provincial marine planners and Fisheries and Oceans Canada staff.
-Gunn produced a video titled “No Fishing Allowed: Trudeau's plan to decimate an entire industry”, arguing the MPA is without scientific merit and politically motivated move by former Prime Minister Justin Trudeau to end commercial and recreational fishing.
-Gunn asserts the MPA is solely the “agenda of radical environmentalists”.
+Gunn produced a video titled "No Fishing Allowed: Trudeau's plan to decimate an entire industry", arguing the MPA is without scientific merit and politically motivated move by former Prime Minister Justin Trudeau to end commercial and recreational fishing.
+Gunn asserts the MPA is solely the "agenda of radical environmentalists".

 Gunn was elected in the 2025 federal election, receiving 38.8% of the vote, flipping the seat from the New Democratic Party (NDP).
 The election discussion largely revolved around Gunn, as both the NDP and Liberal Party candidates defined their candidacies in opposition to his.
 The surge in the Liberal Party vote potentially split the vote and contributed to his win.

 In interviews after his win, MP-elect Gunn emphasized that voters were concerned about jobs, crime, and the drug crisis.
 He noted many in his district are tired of losing high-paying jobs and having to work out of province.

-On 16 June 2025, Gunn was appointed to the Standing Committee for Fisheries and Oceans.
+On June 16, 2025, Gunn was appointed to the Standing Committee for Fisheries and Oceans.

+Following John Rustad's resignation on December 4, 2025, Gunn was widely described as a potential successor and emerged as an early frontrunner in the subsequent leadership race for the Conservative Party of British Columbia.
+A December 2025 survey conducted by Mainstreet Research reported that Gunn led other prospective candidates by double-digit margins, identifying him as the leading contender in the leadership contest at that time.
+However, on December 24, 2025, Gunn declined to run in the leadership election.

+On June 30, 2026, Gunn was appointed to the Conservative shadow cabinet, replacing Michael Barrett as the critic for ethics and accountable government.